When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 Stuff WILL go wrong.

-My experience has been that cash is king.
+My experience in this world has been that cash is king.

 The people with the most money usually borrow the least.